-Since Mercy For Animals’ inception two decades ago, the parallels between the fight for LGBTQ+ rights, animal rights, and other social justice movements have been an important theme in our philosophy and message.
+Since Mercy For Animals’ inception over two decades ago, the parallels between the fight for LGBTQ+ rights, animal rights, and other social justice movements have been an important theme in our philosophy and message.

 Throughout the years as our organization has grown, Mercy For Animals has also expanded our participation in pride events.
 Studies indicate that the LGBTQ+ community may be more likely than the average person to consider vegetarianism, making pride events a great place to reach out to open-minded, animal-loving people.